brightbox/puppet-git-receiver/README.md

-The source includes recipes to build Ubuntu packages which creates a user named `puppet-git`, with a pre-configured git repository named `puppet.git` in it's home directory (and appropriate sudo privileges).
+The source includes recipes to build Ubuntu packages which creates a user named `puppet-git`, with a pre-configured git repository named `puppet.git` in its home directory (and appropriate sudo privileges).

 Pre-built packages for Ubuntu precise are available in the [Brightbox launchpad ppa](https://launchpad.net/~brightbox/+archive/puppet).